Samuel Edmund Sewall: Fugitive slave cases

-On August 1, 1836, Sewall represented Eliza Small and Polly Ann Bates, two refugees from Baltimore who had been held prisoner by the captain of the Chickasaw.
+On August 1, 1836, Sewall represented Eliza Small and Polly Ann Bates, two fugitives from Baltimore who had been held prisoner by the captain of the Chickasaw.
 Sewall successfully argued that the captain had no right to detain the women, and the judge ordered their release.
 Immediately the agent for the slaveholder inquired about a warrant for the women's arrest.
 Fearing that the women were about to be seized, spectators rioted in the courtroom and ushered Small and Bates to safety.
 The incident came to be known as the Abolition Riot of 1836.
 Some commentators suspected Sewall of instigating the riot; he received threatening letters and was physically assaulted in his office by a relative of the slaveholder.

 Later that month, he and Ellis Gray Loring, with the assistance of Rufus Choate, obtained the release of Med Slater, a six-year-old girl who had traveled to Boston from New Orleans in the service of Mary Aves Slater.
 The case was originally brought to their attention by Lydia Maria Child and the Boston Female Anti-Slavery Society.
 Loring and Sewall argued in Commonwealth v.
 Aves that the Massachusetts constitution banned slavery and that therefore the child was freed as soon as she entered the state.
 The slaveholders were barred from taking Med back to New Orleans, and she was placed in the custody of a state-appointed guardian.
 In 1841, Sewall brought a similar case against a Mrs. Taylor, who had brought an eight-year-old boy with her from Arkansas.
 In another case, that of a girl named Amy who had been brought to Boston from New Orleans, Sewall was unsuccessful; the judge allowed the slaveholder to leave with the child on the grounds that she "appeared happy and contented and was acting under no visible restraint."

 Sewall was the lead defender of George and Rebecca Latimer in the fall of 1842, and when he lost the case, he and others purchased Latimer's freedom.
-In 1848, he joined a litigation team in Washington D.C. that included Francis Jackson, Salmon P. Chase, Samuel Gridley Howe, Horace Mann, and Robert Morris.
+In 1848, he joined a litigation team in Washington, D.C. that included Francis Jackson, Salmon P. Chase, Samuel Gridley Howe, Horace Mann, and Robert Morris.
 The group defended Daniel Drayton, the captain charged in the Pearl incident.
 Although Drayton was convicted, his lawyers succeeded in getting his sentence reduced from twenty years to four.